 - 30 feet and longer: $75.25

 - If you lose or damage your registration card, you must obtain a replacement from the CPW.
-You will have to mail the Park and Wildlife Registration Unit an explanation as to why you need a replacement and the $5 fee.
+You must mail the Park and Wildlife Registration Unit explaining why you need a replacement and the $5 fee.

 Colorado Boat Bill of Sale Template